On this page:

-There are external hard drives that beside the USB technology use also FireWire as a connection port.
+Some external hard drives use also FireWire as a connection port.
 On one side FireWire hard drives tend to have increased speed over USB, but on the other side USB ports are more common on computers.

-- Make sure your drive is formatted.
-If you have just purchased the drive and didn't use it yet, you might have to format it (only if you didn't use it before, since formatting will erase everything from it).
-Formatting the USB drive in Windows XP:
+Next, you have to make sure the drive is formatted.
+If you have just purchased the drive and didn’t use it yet, you might have to format it (only if you didn’t use it before, since formatting will erase everything from it).
+Here's a quick guide to do so:

 - Go to Start -> Control panel -> Administrative tools -> Computer Management.

 - Under Computer Management click Disk Management then check the right-bottom window (scrolling down if necessary)